abhim00/KDA-Flink-App-Timestream/README.md

 # Publishing data with Amazon Kinesis to send data to Amazon Timestream

+** This repo mainly serves as a POC for a very small part of the work I did at AWS as an intern this summer **

 1. Install and configure Boto3 set up following the instructions at https://boto3.amazonaws.com/v1/documentation/api/latest/index.html or executing the following command:
 	```